-At this juncture I like to revisit universality of things, for it is important and necessary, to remember that this is like a natural law, for it gives us the, “I,” and so establishes the element of ”Consciousness,” similarly “Object,” is universal, and establishes externality of things, verses us humans.
+At this juncture I like to revisit universality of things, for it is important and necessary, to remember that this is like a natural law, for it gives us the, “I,” and so establishes the element of ”Consciousness,” similarly “Object,” is universal, which, establishes externality of things, verses us humans.

-The act of perceiving or pointing out plus the Object perceived adds up to movement, and this point is key to many of the ideas Hegel writes about, for it is in the realm of Space and Time.
+The act of perceiving or pointing out, plus the Object, perceived, adds up to movement, and this point is key, to many of the ideas Hegel writes about, for it is in the realm of Space and Time.

 Just to elaborate the idea of movement, this is considered the unfolding of whatever is perceived and also what is differentiated of the two moments.
 An example of this is like how the, “Now,” added to another, “Now,” with this happening and movement, taking place, by the passing of time, then another “Now,” passing, then in the end one can say a “Day,” has come to pass.

 Hegel continue to converse about the importance of words in humans, he sites the importance of the object, which he says it is a Simple (*entity), and is the essence regardless whether it is perceived or not.

 Once more Hegel goes abstract into dialectics, in his analysis, and says that perceiving as a movement is the unessential moment here.

 To Hegel Object has to prove itself using its many qualities, instead of just one quality of Universality- a mediated universal, so as if the Object understands this, it shows itself using its other qualities.